[Review] WPEngine Backups : The Definitive Guide

 Download WP Engine backups

 You can easily download the backup in .zip format from the Backup Points screen.
 Here you get the option to download the whole site, the full database, themes, plugins, and other files.

-How to Restore WordPress using WP Engine?
+How to Restore Website using WP Engine?

 Your site can break for many reasons, such as a new plugin update or manual error.
 You should restore the site as soon as possible to avoid incurring losses.

 You can restore your website using WP Engine from Backup Points.
 You can also choose if you want restore with database or not.

 Complete website restore